-7.2 The Committee notes that the author claims to have exhausted domestic remedies and that the State party has not challenged the admissibility of the communication on that ground.
-The Committee observes that, according to the information available to it, decisions of the Refugee Appeals Board are not subject to appeal before national courts.
+7.2 The Committee notes that the author claims to have exhausted domestic remedies and that the State party has not challenged the admissibility of the communication on this ground.
+The Committee observes that according to the decision of 4 June 2015.

+&lt;sup>11 See European Court of Human Rights, J.K. and others v.
+Sweden, application No. 59166/12, information available to it, decisions of the Refugee Appeals Board cannot be appealed before domestic courts.
 Accordingly, the Committee considers that it is not precluded by the requirements of article 4 (1) of the Optional Protocol from examining the communication.